weig521/thetokenizers_rag_chatbot/README.md

 ### 6. Run the Streamlit application
 streamlit run app.py

-**Security and Responsible AI**
+### Secure and Responsible AI

 Security was a core consideration from the start.
 Implemented guardrails include:

-Input Sanitization and Injection Detection: All inputs are checked for prompt injections, and the system returns a polite refusal for detected attempts.
+**Input Sanitization and Injection Detection:** All inputs are checked for prompt injections, and the system returns a polite refusal for detected attempts.

 **System Prompt Hardening:** The system prompt is stored on the server to prevent runtime edits and maintain consistent behavior.